 SSSA supports its members and certified professionals by providing quality research-based publications, educational programs, certifications, and science policy initiatives via a Washington, DC office.
-Founded in 1936, SSSA celebrated its 75th Anniversary in 2011.
-In 2015, SSSA celebrated the International Year of Soils.
+Founded in 1936, SSSA celebrated the International Year of Soils in 2015.

 Because of their common interests, SSSA, the American Society of Agronomy, and Crop Science Society of America share a working relationship.
 Each organization is autonomous with its own bylaws and governing boards of directors.

 - ACSESS -- Alliance of Crop, Soil Science Societies, and Environmental Science Societies

 - Affiliates & Cooperating Societies